mrocklin/blog/_posts/work/2015-01-06-Towards-OOC-Scheduling.md

 released from memory because it is no longer necessary.
 Once all functions that rely on a data resource terminate, that resource can be freed.

+In short, we want to turn all nodes blue while minimizing the number of red boxes we have at any given time.

 This policy to execute tasks that free resources causes "vertical" execution when possible.
-This approach is optimal because the number of red boxes is minimal.
+In this example our approach is optimal because the number of red boxes is kept small throughout the computation.

 Conversely one could imagine a horizontal progression in which we first do all of the bottom tasks, then all of the middle tasks, then all of the final tasks.